urd00m/System-Projects/cache_timer/i7_writeup.md

 ecx=2
 Exists TLB that supports 4k, 2m, 4m, and 1g
 16-way (fully associative) 1-set TLB, Unknown type TLB (level 1) (type id was 5, but only goes from 0-3 others are reserved so unknown what this means)
-Looking at Intel's manuals, this is a instruction TLB for larger pages
+Looking at Intel's manuals, this is maybe an instruction TLB for larger pages

 ecx=3
 Exists TLB that supports 4k